yhagio/tutorialedge.net/content/golang/parsing-json-with-golang.md

 ## Conclusion

+Hopefully this tutorial helped to demystify the art of working with JSON in Golang.
 If you found this tutorial helpful or have anything else to add then please let me know in the comments section below.